-Misol Ha is located two hours by car from Palenque and can be visited by collectivo (head to the same location as Roberto Barrios.)
+Misol Ha is located 1 hour by car from Palenque and can be visited by collectivo (head to the same location as Roberto Barrios.)

-A collectivo to Mishol Ha will cost you 50 MXN each way.
+A collectivo to Mishol Ha will cost you 50 MXN ($2.60 USD) each way.
 While this is cheaper than a tour, it is much less comfortable.
-The drive to Mishol Ha from Palenque is 2 hours on a tour, but much longer on a collectivo that is stopping all of the time.
+The drive to Mishol Ha from Palenque is 1 hours on a tour, but much longer on a collectivo that is stopping all of the time.

 Not to mention, Agua Azul is not too far from Mishol Ha, so if you go on a tour you save yourself lots of driving time and can kill two birds with one stone!

-This tour goes to BOTH Mishol Ha and Agua Azul and you will be on an air-conditioned vehicle during the drive!
+This tour goes to BOTH Mishol Ha and Agua Azul and you will be in an air-conditioned vehicle during the drive!